Service Provider Interface (SPI)

 R2DBC defines an SPI all data store drivers must implement.

-- r2dbc -postgres - driver implemented for PostgreSQL.
+- oracle-r2dbc - native driver implemented for Oracle.

 There are other parts to implement, but this is the core.

 R2DBC also has a suite of test cases to verify your driver’s support.
 Your data store implementation should import a test-scoped dependency on the following artifact: